-He climbed up and led the group in the mountains on six continents (from the Himalayas to Andy).
-In July 1999 as a first Polish explorer reached Carstensz Pyramid (4884 m. a. s. l.) – the highest Australia and Oceania peak.
-Worked as a ski instructor in the Alps (Austria, Germany), then worked in Canada (near Vancouver) for Mountain Rescue Team.
+He climbed up and led the group in the mountains on six continents (from Himalayas to Andes).
+In July 1999 as a first Polish explorer who climb 700 m wall of Carstensz Pyramid (4884 m. a. s. l.) – the highest Australia and Oceania peak .
+He worked as a ski instructor in the Alps (Austria, Germany), then in Canada (near Vancouver) for Mountain Rescue Team.
 Between 1995 and 1998 was running his own trekking company - Adventure-Expedition Service.
 As a guide many times led groups to Kilimanjaro peak by different routes.
 His guides company has unique effectiveness - approximately 90% of participants are reaching Kilimanjaro’s top.
-Member of High Mountain Club (Klub wysokogórski) and guide of Polish Tatra Mountains Association (Polskie Towarzystwo Tatrzańskie).
+He is a member of High Mountain Club (Klub wysokogórski) and guide of Polish Tatra Mountains Association (Polskie Towarzystwo Tatrzańskie).
 He is the author of the book The Inaccessible Peak Of Papua.
 He often writes for travel and guide magazines.
+By education he is a civil engineer but he study also ethnology in Germany.

 About Jerzy Kostrzewa - Author of The Inaccessible Peak Of Papua